 The unprecedented circumstances surrounding the Coronavirus pandemic are presenting new risks and challenges throughout the food supply chain.
-While countries around the world remain in lockdown, the food service sector is largely shut down but demand in the retail sector has soared.
+As we start to see restrictions lifting, the food service sector is starting to see operations resuming.

 Food production, distribution and retail services are facing radical shifts in demand that are placing them under significant strain as they try to run at higher productivity often with fewer employees as a result of illness and restrictions on movement.
 Working environments have become more restrictive and labour shortages mean work is often being carried out by new or inexperienced staff members.